tchorzewski1991/fitbit/README.md

 | Miner node    | Public API: 0.0.0.0:3001<br/>Private API: 0.0.0.0:4001 |
 | Babajaga node | Public API: 0.0.0.0:3002<br/>Private API: 0.0.0.0:4002 |

-Fitbit blockchain is not fully decentralized environment.
-Every new node needs to sync-up with the chain on startup which basically means we need to point to at least one origin-node.
-Our current setup leverages only one origin-node which is a primary node.
+Fitbit blockchain does not support fully decentralized environment.
+Every new node needs to sync-up with the chain on startup, which basically means we need to point to at least one origin-node.
+Current setup leverages only one origin-node which is a primary node.
 This setting is shipped by default, but can be  overwritten by using `--state-origin-peers` configuration flag.

-To start the mining competition we need a transaction.
+To start the mining competition a new transaction has to be sent to at least 1 out of 3 running nodes.

-Fitbit wallet CLI provides a simple interface for sending new transactions:
+Fitbit wallet CLI provides a simple interface for sending transaction:

 ```bash
 TODO